Lorentz violation and the electron-ion collider

 \subsection{Lorentz-Violating Effects}

 Lorentz-violating effects in unpolarized $e$-$p$ DIS were first studied in Ref.~\cite{LVdis} in the context of HERA collider data \cite{hera}, and we refer the reader to these documents to complement the discussion that follows.
-As in Ref.~\cite{LVdis}, we use the mSME to describe the inclusion of Lorentz-violating effects in the tree-level neutral-current interactions that control the hard interaction in unpolarized $e$-$p$ DIS.
-For simplicity, we focus on effects emanating in the high-energy limit of the $SU(3)\times U(1)$ sector of the mSME with the restriction of electron and $u, d$ quark flavor content, the latter consideration owing to the dominant flavor content of the proton.
-Note that, in the hard interaction, the vector boson is exchanged in a $t$-channel diagram ($q^2 <0$), implying a suppression of the $Z^{0}$ contribution; this situation is radically different in, e.g., the Drell-Yan processes in which the vector boson is exchanged in the $s$-channel ($q^2>0$).
-In light of this, we additionally neglect possible Lorentz-violating effects on the $Z^{0}$ boson, although recent work suggests this could be an interesting consideration for future studies~\cite{zboson1,zboson2}.
-The dominant Lorentz-violating terms of consideration are then
+As in Ref.~\cite{LVdis}, we use the mSME to describe the inclusion of Lorentz-violating tree-level effects that control the hard interaction in unpolarized $e$-$p$ DIS.
+For simplicity, we focus on effects emanating in the high-energy regime of the mSME with the restriction of electron and $u, d$ quark flavor content, the latter consideration owing to the dominant flavor content of the proton.
+Note that, in the hard interaction, the vector boson is exchanged in a $t$-channel diagram, implying a suppression of the $Z$ boson contribution; this situation is radically different in, e.g., the Drell-Yan processes in which the vector boson is exchanged in the $s$-channel ($q^2>0$).
+In light of this, we neglect altogether $Z$ boson effects.
+The dominant Lorentz-violating terms we consider are then